Cape Town International Airport

-The airport has direct flights from South Africa's other two main urban areas, Johannesburg and Durban, as well as flights to smaller centers in South Africa.
-Internationally, it has direct flights to several destinations in Africa, the Middle East, Asia, Europe and the United States.
+The airport has direct flights from South Africa's other two main urban areas, Johannesburg and Durban, as well as flights to smaller centres in South Africa.
+Internationally, it has direct flights to several destinations in Africa, and locations in the Middle East, Asia, Europe, South America, Australia, and the United States.

 The air route between Cape Town and Johannesburg was the world's ninth-busiest air route in 2011 with an estimated 4.5 million passengers.

+According to Airports Company South Africa, CTIA achieved an on-time performance (OTP) of 90.42% in 2025; above its target.

+In 2025, Cape Town International was ranked as the Best Airport in the World in the AirHelp Score list, moving up one spot from the previous year.
+Based on visitor opinions, the airport performed particularly well in the categories of on-time performance and customer experience.

 History

+D. F. Malan Airport was opened in 1954, a year after Jan Smuts Airport (now O. R. Tambo International Airport) on the Witwatersrand, near Johannesburg, opened.
+The airport replaced Cape Town's previous airport, Wingfield Aerodrome.
+Originally named Bellville Airport due to its proximity to the town of the same name, it initially served as a domestic airport.
+Then, at the request of the Bellville Federation of Taxpayers, the airport was renamed after the then South African prime minister.
 D.F.
-Malan Airport was opened in 1954, a year after Jan Smuts Airport (now OR Tambo International Airport) on the Witwatersrand, near Johannesburg, opened.
-The airport replaced Cape Town's previous airport, Wingfield Aerodrome.
-Originally named after the then South African prime minister, it initially offered two international flights: a direct flight to Britain and a second flight to Britain via Johannesburg.
-By 1977, the airport had acquired nonstop connectivity with South America, with Varig operating flights to Rio de Janeiro.
+Malan National Airport soon achieved international airport status when a direct flight to Britain and a second flight to Britain via Johannesburg was introduced.

 With the fall of apartheid in the early 1990s, ownership of the airport was transferred from the state to the newly formed Airports Company South Africa, and the airport was renamed to the politically neutral Cape Town International Airport.
-Additionally, South African Airways launched a route to North America in 1992, linking Cape Town to Miami.
-The destination of this flight later changed to Fort Lauderdale and finally to Atlanta.
+South African Airways launched a route to Miami in December 1992.
+In January 2000, the carrier replaced it with a flight to Atlanta, whose outbound leg from Cape Town included a stop in Fort Lauderdale.

 The first years of the twenty-first century saw tremendous growth at the airport; from handling 6.2 million passengers per annum in 2004–05, the airport peaked at 8.4 million passengers per annum in 2007–08 before falling back to 7.8 million in 2008–09.
-On the other hand, South African Airways had terminated the flight to Atlanta by 2006.
-In 2011, Malaysia Airlines withdrew its service to Buenos Aires, which had begun in the 1990s.
+In June 2008, Delta Air Lines started a flight to New York via Dakar.
+It used a Boeing 767 on the route.
+Delta began flying to Atlanta instead the following June.
+The company terminated the route in September 2009.
+In December 2011, Malaysia Airlines discontinued its service to Buenos Aires.

 In 2016, the airport saw a 29% increase in international arrivals; 2016 also saw the airport handle 10 million passengers per annum.
-Three years later, a new connection to North America commenced upon United Airlines' arrival from Newark.
+United Airlines commenced seasonal flights to Newark on a Boeing 787 in December 2019.
+The route became year-round in 2022.
+In October 2023, South African Airways inaugurated a link to São Paulo.